garrandall/popular-music-data/tracks/hot-pants--she-got-to-use-what-she-got-to-get-what-she-wants---pt-1--james-brown.md

 Filthy macnasty all night long
 Get down hu!
 The one over there
 With the mini dress ha!
-I ain't got time- i still dig that mess
+I ain't got time- I still dig that mess
 Get down!
-But i like the hot pants
+But I like the hot pants
 Hey!
 I like a hot pants
-Ooooh!
+Oh!
 Bring it home!
 One more!
 Hit me!
 Aaay!
 Bring it home!
 Bring it home!
 Oh uh!
 Bring it on home